Rafael Moreno Valle

 Rafael Moreno Valle (August 13, 1917 – February 13, 2016) was a Mexican military physician and politician.
 A member of PRI, he served as the Governor of Puebla from 1969 to 1974, as well as the Secretary of Health from 1964 to 1968 under President Gustavo Díaz Ordaz.
 He was also a founding member of the Sociedad Mexicana de Traumatología y Ortopedia.

-Moreno was the grandfather of Rafael Moreno Valle Rosas, who served as the Governor of Puebla from 2011 to 2018.
+Moreno was the grandfather of Rafael Moreno Valle Rosas, who served as the governor of Puebla from 2011 to 2018.

 Biography

 Moreno Valle was born in the city of Atlixco, Puebla, on August 13, 1917.
 He completed his early schooling in Atlixco.
 He graduated from Escuela Médico Militar, the Mexican Army medical school, in 1940.
 He then worked at the Carrie Tingley Hospital in the U.S. state of New Mexico from 1941 to 1942.
 He then became the first Mexican to serve as a chief resident at Charity Hospital in New Orleans, Louisiana.
-He studied at Tulane University, beginning in 1945, where he specialized on orthopedics.
+He studied at Tulane University, beginning in 1945, where he specialized in orthopedics.

 Moreno Valle taught as an adjunct profession of Trauma and Orthopedics at the Escuela Médico Militar, as well as the Escuela Militar de Enfermería.
 He was appointed the director of the Hospital Central Militar Mexico in 1946.< In 1952, he rose to the rank of brigadier general.